 “Learn Create Embrace” is NapturallyMe’s motto.

 “Learn” is all about educating people about hair.
-Thomas and Russell teach people about the science behind hair follicles, essential oils and butters and what types of products work best with different hair textures.
+Thomas and Russell teach people about the science behind hair follicles, essential oils and butter and what types of products work best with different hair textures.

 “Create” refers to creating natural hair products like shea and mango butters, peppermint shampoo and conditioner and natural oils to condition the scalp.
 A moisturizing conditioner can prevent the hair from getting damaged and promotes elasticity.